louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 URTI Symptoms

-Sore throat associated with acute URTI is often accompanied by other troublesome upper respiratory tract symptoms, for example cough, post-nasal drip, swollen or tender neck glands, tickly throat, achiness and lack of energy.These can be assessed using the URTI questionnaire (Table 2).
-Schachtel et alobserved that significant numbers of patients treated with flurbiprofen lozenges, but not placebo, reported an absence of several URTI symptoms (achiness, pressure around the eyes, mouth breathing, lack of energy, tender neck glands, headache, loss of appetite, sinus pressure, coughing, chest tightness, or sinus pain) at 3 h post-dose compared to pretreatment (all p<0.05).
-In particular, among patients reporting cough at baseline, 46% (11/24 patients) reported no coughing at 3 h (p=0.01).
+Sore throat associated with acute URTI is often accompanied by other troublesome upper respiratory tract symptoms, for example cough, post-nasal drip, swollen or tender neck glands, tickly throat, achiness and lack of energy.
+These can be assessed using the URTI questionnaire (Table 2).
+Schachtel et alobserved that significant numbers of patients treated with flurbiprofen lozenges, but not placebo, reported an absence of several URTI symptoms (achiness, pressure around the eyes, mouth breathing, lack of energy, tender neck glands, headache, loss of appetite, sinus pressure, coughing, chest tightness, or sinus pain) at 3 h post-dose compared to pretreatment (all p < 0.05).
+In particular, among patients reporting cough at baseline, 46% (11/24 patients) reported no coughing at 3 h (p = 0.01).

 Burova et alalso demonstrated a significant reduction in the number of patients experiencing URTI symptoms with both flurbiprofen spray and lozenges.
 At 2 h post-dose, the number of patients experiencing URTI symptoms that can be attributed to or associated with sore throat (coughing, post-nasal drip, swollen neck glands, tender neck glands, throat tickle, and throat clearing) decreased relative to baseline.
-These decreases were statistically significant for every symptom, except tender neck glands (lozenge only; p=0.0881) and throat tickle (both formulations; p=0.3113 for spray and p=0.2249 for lozenge).
+These decreases were statistically significant for every symptom, except tender neck glands (lozenge only; p = 0.0881) and throat tickle (both formulations; p = 0.3113 for spray and p = 0.2249 for lozenge).
 There was an 85% and 54% reduction in the number of patients with cough from baseline to 2 h with spray and lozenge, respectively.

 ---